ams0/argocd-apps/README.md

 kubectl apply -f manifests/root.yaml
 ```

 That's it!
 Argo will install recursively everything that is present in the `/manifests` folder, including cert-manager+ingress, giving Argo itself a TLS-secured endpoint for the its UI.

+ToDo

+- blobfuse-csi-driver
+- azurefile-csi-driver
+- vault
+- jenkins operator